 2.1 Population Dynamics Model

-An integrated population model (IPM) was used to estimate the influence of covariates on Yukon River Chum salmon productivity at multiple stages throughout their lifecycle.
+An integrated population model (IPM) was used to estimate the influence of environmental and ecological covariates on the survival of Yukon River Chum salmon at multiple stages throughout their lifecycle.
 IPMs are a class of models well-suited to address the challenge of incorporating environmental predictors into population models (Schaub & Abadi 2011), as demonstrated by successful applications in mammal, bird and fish conservation (Besbeas et al. 2002, Regehr et al. 2018, DeFilippo et al. 2021).
 The flexible IPM framework allowed incorporation of multiple data sources when estimating ecosystem covariate impacts on Fall Chum salmon survival.
 The IPM tracked cohorts of fall Chum salmon by brood year, t, life stage, s and age, a.
 The model includes five life stages for Yukon river fall chum: 1) “eggs”, which tracks the amount of eggs produced by spawners, 2) “juvenile” which tracks individuals from eggs to the end of their first summer in the marine environment, 3) “marine”, which tracks individuals from their first winter to when they return to the Yukon river mouth and are vulnerable to terminal harvest, 4) “harvest”, which includes individuals that survived the marine environment and are intercepted in terminal commercial and subsistence fisheries, 5) “spawners”, which are the fish that return back to the spawning grounds (Figure 1).

 The number of Chum salmon surviving from an egg to the end of their first ocean summer, Nt,s=j depended upon the number of eggs spawned in brood year, t, Nt,s=e and the survival rate from eggs to ocean juveniles, κt,s=j.